 - Drinking excessive amounts of alcohol, and not having three or four alcohol-free days a week.

-How does the NHS FOB test for bowel cancer work?
+How does the FIT screening test for bowel cancer work?

-Unlike the FOB test, which requires six different stool samples, a FIT test only requires one sample.
-It’s collected in exactly the same way and everything you need is contained within the kit.
+A FIT test only requires one sample.
+Instructions for collection and everything you need is contained within the kit.